Method of obtaining apitoxin

-The methods to obtain the bee venum have developed greatly in the last years.
-At the beginning the insect was sacrificed to obtain its venom.
-It was necessary to sacrifice between 8.000 and 9.000 bees to obtain one gram of bee venom.
-Besides being a bloody and contradictory method, it was extremely difficult.
+The methods of obtaining apitoxin have evolved greatly in recent years.
+At first the animal was sacrificed to obtain its poison.
+You had to sacrifice between 8,000 and 9,000 bees to get a gram of apitoxin.
+In addition to being a cruel and counterproductive method, it was extremely laborious.

-Later, many methods were devised trying to obtain the product without sacrificing the insect.
-In this way, in one of these methods, an important number of bees was placed in a square glass container covered with a gauze with ether in order to anesthetize the bees.
-Before the bees fell anesthetized, they stang the walls of the container.
-These bees were then returned to the beehive and the glass of the tar was scraped off to obtain the product.
-It was quite a complicated method and only a little quantity of bee venum was obtained every time.
+Then there were many methods that were devised to try to obtain the product without sacrificing the animal.
+Thus, in one of the methods an important number of bees were placed in a square glass vessel covered with gauze.
+Then ether was placed on the gauze to anesthetize the bees, which before falling anesthetized, stung on the walls of the vessel.
+These bees were returned to the hive and then scraped the glass from the jar to get the product.
+It was a rather complicated method, and a small amount of apitoxin was obtained for each time.

-There were some other systems that conceived the form of obtaining bee venum from bees of a certain age, believing that in this way a more homogeneous product would be obtained.
+There were some systems that even devised the way to obtain apitoxin from bees of a certain age, believing that in this way a more homogeneous product was obtained.

-All these methods have a historical value, but from the industrial point of view, where important quantities of bee venom are needed, they lack practical value.
+All these methods have their historical value, but from an industrial point of view, where significant amounts of apitoxin are needed, they lack practical value.

-Although the electronic machine should not have many varieties, as for the type and current intensity, there is an infinite variety with regards to the design of the traps (place where the bee drops the venom).
+The poison thus obtained goes through a drying and degreasing process, to be then stored under optimal conditions in amber bottles and at 3-4 degrees Celsius temperature.
+Although the electronic device should not have many variants, since the type and intensity of current must be unique, there can be an infinite variety in regards to the design of the traps (place where the bee deposits the apitoxin).

-The gathering of venom consists of two parts: 1) field work or its harvest and 2) extraction.
-As for the harvest work, two elements are needed: a stimulator and a certain number of traps - one stimulator can usually serve from 20 to 40 traps.
+For the field work 2 elements are needed: a stimulator and a certain number of traps (normally a stimulator can serve between 20 and 40 traps).

-Apifarma conducts regular quality controls of the apitoxine obtained (in crystals), such as quantitative analysis (HPLC) and qualitative ones (chemical and biological).
-After this verification, giving us certainty of purity and homogeneity,the product is taken to the laboratory, where the solutions of different concentrations are prepared, to then prepare the finished products, which again have quality controls before being released to the market.
+Apifarma permanently performs quality controls of the obtained apitoxin (in crystals), such as quantitative (HPLC) and qualitative (chemical and biological) analyzes.
+After this verification, which gives us the peace of mind of purity and homogeneity, is taken to the laboratory, where solutions of different concentrations are prepared, then prepare the finished products, which go through quality control again, before leaving for market.